knative/eventing/docs/eventing-api.md

 <td>
 <em>(Optional)</em>
 <p>DeadLetterChannel is a KReference and is set by the channel when it supports native error handling via a channel
-Failed messages are delivered here.</p>
+Failed messages are delivered here.
+Deprecated in favor of DeliveryStatus, to be removed September 2022.</p>
 </td>
 </tr>
 </tbody>